pepstock-org/Charba/README.md

    * remove `org.pepstock.charba.client.dom.BaseEventTypes` class.
 Use event types enumerations in in `org.pepstock.charba.client.dom.enums` package instead.
    * move `Touch` and `TouchList` classes from `org.pepstock.charba.client.dom` to `org.pepstock.charba.client.dom.events` one.
    * toast utility will use `org.pepstock.charba.client.dom.events.NativeMouseEvent` class for its actions.
+   * rename `getDatasetElement` method to `getElement` in `AbstractDatasetContext` class.
+   * rename `DatasetElement` class to `ChartElement`.
+     * the chart elements are typed based on the data type of the chart controller.
+   * rename `DatasetElementOptions` class to `ChartElementOptions`.
+     * the chart elements options are typed based on the data type of the chart controller.
+   * rename `ChoroplethBar` class to `GeoFeature`
+   * remove `BubbleMapPoint` class.
+Use `Point` element class instead to configure bubble map points.

 ### Features

  * import CHART.JS GEO controller version [v3.9.0](https://github.com/sgratzl/chartjs-chart-geo/releases/tag/v3.9.0).